hoyleb/chippr/README.md

 ## Motivation

 This repository is the home of `chippr`, a Python package for estimating quantities of cosmological interest from surveys of photometric redshift posterior probability distributions.
+It is a refactoring of my previous [work](https://github.com/aimalz/prob-z) on probabilistic photometric redshifts.

 ## Examples

 You can browse the (un-executed) notebooks here in this repo:

 * [Basic  Demo for Python 2 (raw notebook)](https://github.com/aimalz/chippr/blob/master/docs/notebooks/demo2.ipynb)

+## Documentation

 Documentation can be found on [ReadTheDocs](http://chippr.readthedocs.io/en/latest/).